 Talk to your doctor about the possible side effects of the specific surgery recommended, before the operation.
 This discussion should include the ways side effects can be reduced or managed.

-Patients with both anal cancer and HIV may need to be treated with lower doses of radiation therapy, depending on the degree to which the patient’s immune system is compromised by the HIV.
+Patients with both anal cancer and HIV may need to be treated with lower doses of radiation therapy.
+This depends on the degree to which the patient’s immune system is compromised by the HIV.

-Patients with both anal cancer and HIV may need to receive lower doses of chemotherapy, depending on the degree to which the patient’s immune system is compromised by the HIV.
+Patients with both anal cancer and HIV may need to receive lower doses of chemotherapy.
+This depends on the degree to which the patient’s immune system is compromised by the HIV.

 Getting care for symptoms and side effects